Superman '78

 Superman '78 is a superhero comic book limited series published by DC Comics.
-It is set in the continuity of Alexander Salkind's Superman film series which starred Christopher Reeve as the title character.
+It is set in the continuity of Richard Donner's Superman film series which starred Christopher Reeve as the title character.
 Robert Venditti, who serves as the writer, revealed that he was working on a follow-up miniseries.
 It was launched in August 2021 and ran for six issues.

 A second 6-issue limited series, Superman '78: The Metal Curtain, was announced by DC Comics on August 17, 2023.
 It began release in November 2023.